-Last updated: September 8, 2021
+Last updated: December 20, 2021

 All MIT faculty, staff, and enrolled students must be fully vaccinated against Covid-19, or have received an exemption from vaccination, in order to work, study, and/or live on campus

 The vaccination requirement also applies to partners, spouses, and family members (those eligible and old enough for vaccination) living in MIT residences or FSILGs; certain contractors and others regularly working on campus; and other individuals who regularly access MIT facilities in Cambridge, such as DAPER.
 For staff represented by a union, MIT’s labor relations team will continue discussions with union leadership about this requirement.

 MIT will accept all vaccines that have received either Emergency Use Authorization or final approval from the US Food and Drug Administration, as well as those vaccines with an emergency use listing from the World Health Organization.
 Proof of vaccination must be submitted using Covid Vaccine in the Atlas mobile app or at Covid Vaccine.
 Access to this information will be limited, as provided in the Covid Pass privacy statement, and will be used to monitor the level of vaccination in our community and take measures to mitigate or respond to any outbreaks.